platformio/platformio-docs/projectconf/section_env_build.rst

 Dynamic build flags
 '''''''''''''''''''

-PlatformIO Core allows to run external command/script which outputs build flags.
-PIO will automatically parse the output and append flags to a build environment.
+PlatformIO allows to run external command/script which outputs build flags into STDOUT.
+PlatformIO will automatically parse this output and append flags to a build environment.

 **You can use any shell or programming language.**

 This external command will be called on each :ref:`cmd_run` command before